chrisburnell/chrisburnell.com/_posts/2017-06-15-remapping-ranges-in-sass.md

 It was during one of [Daniel Shiffman’s](https://twitter.com/shiffman){:rel="external"} streams on his *YouTube* channel, [The Coding Train](https://www.youtube.com/user/shiffman/live){:rel="external"}, that I was struck by a concept he was explaining, and spurned me to play around with it in a programming language I was well-versed in.

-Daniel Shiffman explains the concept of “mapping” a value from one range to another in this thoroughly informative video:
+Daniel Shiffman explains the concept of <q>mapping</q> a value from one range to another in this thoroughly informative video:

 <figure>
     <div class="media  media--youtube">